Nenkai/GTAdhocToolchain/vscode-extension/README.md

 * `npm install -g vsce`
 * `vsce package`

-Double click on the built `.vsix` file.
+Drag the built `.vsix` file into the extension pane of Visual Studio Code.